Skip to main content

 • Anastrozole ∞ Optionally included to manage estrogen levels, which can be elevated during fertility stimulation.

 The interplay between GLP-1 therapy and these fertility-stimulating protocols is an evolving area.
-The of GLP-1s could potentially enhance the responsiveness to these agents by improving the overall physiological environment for reproductive function.
+The metabolic benefits of GLP-1s could potentially enhance the responsiveness to these agents by improving the overall physiological environment for reproductive function.

 Growth Hormone Peptide Therapy and Other Targeted Peptides